ioBroker/adapter-core/README.md

 Currently, the following **methods** are available:

 -   `commonTools.pattern2RegEx` - Converts a pattern to match object IDs into a RegEx string that can be used in `new RegExp(...)`
+-   `commonTools.getAdapterDir` - Finds the adapter directory of a given adapter
+-   `commonTools.getInstalledInfo` - Get list of all installed adapters and controller version on this host

 And the following **modules** are exposed: